-PA ACKING LIST: Essential Items S t-shirts or blouses socks (worn all the time) sunscreen ] shorts, jeans, long pants WARM sleeping bag w/ warm blanket NO SLUMBER BAGS flashlight and extra batteries warm sweatshirt or sweater a hat canteen or water bottle warm jacket plastic plate, bowl, cup and silverware (or mess kit) small backpack /nap sack rain gear (poncho or coat) dunk bag (nylon mesh bag use and then hung to dry) d to hold dishes to be sterilized bathing suit laundry bag 5 washable facemasks sturdy shoes, sneakers, boots toiletries underwear towels and washcloths pajamas insect repellent OF PTIONAL ITEMS LIST: pillow camera and film (no digital) compass sunglasses stationery and stamps stuffed animal books Re a fe are reg MCKING FOR FUN member our special summer long ew items to add to the fun, that's g e no limits to your imagination, so gistered for "Secret Agent Super ease have her bring an appropriate grea wha Sle at!
-Our themes is meant to spark atever you think might fit will be f ouths", Timbercrest at Night" o the anta or "H creative fun in all of us-there stic!
-If your daughter is latchets, Knives and Arrows" Sa tha HAT NOT TO PACK fety at camp continues to be our a t parents please examine your chairstance and understanding.
-Candy, gum and snacks of any k fruity-smelling deodorant or tooth body sprays or perfumes & aeros containers of any kind valuable jewelry npas) LG s o r digital cameras r weapons of any kind kers
+PF ACKING LIST: Essential Items S t-shirts or blouses socks (worn all the time) sunscreen shorts, jeans, long pants WARM sleeping bag w/ warm blanket NO SLUMBER BAGS flashlight and extra batteries warm sweatshirt or sweater a hat canteen or water bottle warm jacket plastic plate, bowl, cup and silverware (or mess kit) small backpack /nap sack rain gear (poncho or coat) dunk bag (nylon mesh bag use and then hung to dry) d to hold dishes to be sterilized bathing suit laundry bag sturdy shoes, sneakers, boots toiletries underwear towels and washcloths pajamas insect repellent OF PTIONAL ITEMS LIST: pillow camera and film (no digital) compass sunglasses stationery and stamps stuffed animal books Ea at cre camp-if you can bring along a fe w ito ems to add to the fun, that's greanits to your imagination, so whate at!
+O what the theme will be when you are our themes are meant to spark the you think might fit will be fantastic!
+I ACKING FOR DAY TRIPS: f your daughter is registered for a putfit to wear for their respective of • ease have her bring an appropriate HIKING BOOTS, SNEAKERS he he el should be no higher than 1/2 RUBBER RAIN BOOTS ARE N ОТ es) work boots are acceptable PERMISSIBLE WHEN RIDING. nat do not have any but, we canno